 Being a Religious Leader in Norwegian Society

 In 2007, the Faculty of Theology at the University of Oslo introduced a new program for continuing education for religious leaders with a foreign background, under the title of ”Being a Religious Leader in Norwegian Society”.
 The background of the project was a parliamentarian decision to offer a more thorough “knowledge of society” to religious leaders who have immigrated to Norway.
-With reference to the Faculty of Theology’s competence in the field of interreligious studies, the Faculty was given the task (by the Ministry of Labor and Inclusion) to implement the project.
+With reference to The Faculty of Theology’s competence in the field of interreligious studies, the Faculty was given the task (by the then Ministry of Labor and Inclusion) to implement the project.

 Professor of Interreligious Studies

 Faculty of Theology, University of Oslo